|

 The postcard is from the ‘Varney’ series published between 1905 and

-The modern picture was taken in the summer of 1998 and
+The modern picture was taken in March 2007 and

 shows little change.
 The lighting has been modernised over the pews